KtlTheBest/lazyweek/README.md

 > Important note: the openers, phrases and keywords files must be non-empty (e.g. contain at least one phrase or keyword).
 That's just how it is.

+You can specify which files to use, by specifying with command-line arguments or by changing `config.py` file.
+I believe that everything is pretty simple there.

 ## Okay, what's next?
 So, I've written the alpha version of it, but there are still things that I need to finish, namely:
  - Test whether the command line arguments work properly